HeardLibrary/mapping-berlin/cloudant-and-postman.md

 In order to make sure that our points make it to the map, we will need to connect to the database that we are using to store the points and upload them one by one.
 We are using a cloud database called [Cloudant](https://cloudant.com/).
 Cloudant is a hosted version of [CouchDB](http://couchdb.apache.org/), which is a database that used to store your data with JSON and makes them accessible to querying through a web browser.
 CouchDB works well with Javascript and web apps, which is why we have chosen it for this project.

-To make sure our points are posted to the map, we are going to use Postman to send HTTP requests to Cloudant.
+To make sure our points are posted to the map, we are going to use [Postman](https://www.getpostman.com/) to send an HTTP request to POST to Cloudant.
 In other words, Postman man will take our GeoJSON points and post them to the Cloudant database for us.

-First, make sure you are using the Chrome web browser by Google.
+In order to do this, we first need to make sure you are using the Chrome web browser by Google.
 If you are not, you can download it [here](https://www.google.com/chrome/browser/desktop/) and go ahead and install it.

 Next, add [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).